 Revive the shine of your horse’s coat – While you will, of course, have already washed your horse’s coat, on the day of the show you’ll want to refresh it and add shine to it.
 This can easily be done with a few household items, such as baby wipes and oil.
 Before grooming your horse use a baby wipe to remove any dirty marks such as sweat and grass stains.
 This will also add a bit of shine but you can use baby oil to get your horse’s coat really shining.
 It’s a fraction of the cost of show shine and can even be used on the horse’s face, just be careful around the eyes.

 Quick grooming cloths – If you need to quickly spruce up your horse’s coat before a particular class you can use microfibre cloths to do this.
-They’re perfect for giving the coat a quick shoe but also work wonders when it comes to drying your horse’s coat too.
+They’re perfect for giving the coat a quick shine but also work wonders when it comes to drying your horse’s coat too.
 They’re available in a range of colors so you can keep different clothes for different areas, and after the show, you can simply put them in the washing machine.

-Get rid of green foam – There’s nothing worse than your horse salivating green foam just before you renter the show ring because he’s been munching on the grass.
+Get rid of green foam – There’s nothing worse than your horse salivating green foam just before you enter the show ring because he’s been munching on the grass.
 While you could, of course, stop this by not letting him eat the grass in the first place but that wouldn’t be very fair.
 Instead, why not use a large syringe filled with water to rinse his mouth out.
 You’ll be able to get rid of the grass and foam without making a mess.